Up to main

 ARCHIVE OF REPAIR TRICKS, USEFUL INFO, ETC.

-97355-61030 LTQ-lite LCQ LXQ, Thermo Finnigan
+97355-61030 LTQ-lite LCQ LXQ, Thermo Finnigan, MS1035 hv supply

 Analog Board catches fire! $20,000 damage

-Our Thermo-Finnegan Ion-trap Mass Spectrometer, she no workee.
-On the K&M power supply MS1035 (also 3530?) the LEDs for +300 and -300 no longer light up.
+Our LTQ Thermo-Finnigan Ion-trap Mass Spectrometer, she no workee.
+On the K&M power supply MS1035 (replaced by Spellman X-3530,) the LEDs for +300 and -300 no longer light up.
 That's because it's now putting out ...SIX HUNDRED VOLTS?!

 If the +-300V LEDs on your K&M high-volt supply box ever go dark, SHUT EVERYTHING DOWN IMMEDIATELY.
 The missing LEDs means that the 300VDC is aging, and slowly crept upwards, going past the upper LED window-threshold of 310VDC.
+If it kills the analog board, then the console voltage-readback will give wrong values (perhaps BELOW 300V, when actually it's high, and damaging the resistive voltage-divider.

 Here’s some of my old info.

-The K and M supply MS1035 (also 3530?) is now sold by Spellman, X3530, often for several $1K, but sometimes as low as $900.
+The (K&M) K and M supply MS1035 is now sold by Spellman, X3530, often for several $1K, but sometimes as low as $900 on eBay.
 (I don’t see any being sold currently.)
 Also search for Thermo Finnigan number 97055-98001

-CONNECTOR 24pin pinout
+SUPPLY CONNECTOR 24-pin pinout

 Top row, left to right: